mieubrisse/personal-writing/mr-magics-specious-thesis/post.md

 The reassuring answer: basically all us funny monkey-looking things.

 It's a tempting trap.
 "My problems are the world's fault.
-My only issue that I haven't given _enough middle finger_."
+My only issue is that I haven't given _enough middle finger_."

 Yet, I've recently awakened to karma being real.